Finding your place as a unique musician within the industry doesn't have to be a pipe dream, and the opportunities are becoming endless!

-There are times when major record labels need to transcribe recorded songs so it can be sent to the publisher.
-This is where a Music Arranger can transcribe the audio recording onto industry standard software programs like Sibelius or Final and create a lead sheet or full orchestral chart.
+There are times when major record labels need to transcribe recorded songs so they can be sent to the publisher.
+This is where a Music Arranger can transcribe the audio recording onto industry-standard software programs like Sibelius or Final and create a lead sheet or full orchestral chart.

 With some of the best Audio consoles in Australia sitting right in JMC’s studios, it’s no wonder so many of our Music students produce and record their own music during their studies.
 With an SSL Duality on each campus, students can team up with an Audio Engineering student or fly solo as a Music Production student to become a recording artist from the get-go.

 Take on one of the most important roles in the music industry and set your sights on overseeing and managing the entire production and recording process of a song or even an entire album.
 Don't restrict yourself to simply just the music industry either, this role is required in a number of fields such as Games, Animation, Virtual Reality, Artificial Intelligence Projects and Content Creation.